 With a fascinating appendix listing all the ships built in the various Front Street shipyards from the 1820s to the 1970s, this book will appeal to local and maritime historians alike, as well as to the many people who have family connections with a fondly-remembered Pembroke Dock enterprise.

-'Hancock's Shipbuilding Company in Pembroke Dock' by David James is published by Pembroke and Monkton History Society.
-It will be launched by Mr Peter Hancock on September 29th in the old Hancock's shipyard.
+'Hancock's Shipbuilding Company in Pembroke Dock' by David James is published by Pembroke and Monkton History Society and costs £8.99.

 OTHER BOOKS BY DAVID JAMES